If you are thinking about applying to FandM, the deadline for Fall 2023 admissions is January 15 and the fee for the application costs $60.

 Do I have to submit test scores to FandM?

-No, FandM is test optional, so it's up to you if you want to submit test scores or not.
-If you have higher than average scores, you should strongly consider submitting them.
-If you scored lower than a school's average,, you it might make sense to leave them out of your application..
+❌ No, FandM is test optional, so you can decide whether or not to include your standardized test scores.
+If you have higher than average scores, you may want to send them.
+If you scored lower than a school's average, you it might make sense to leave them out of your application.

 First-Year Applications are Due

 The deadline for Fall first-year applications to FandM is Jan 15.

 The deadline for Fall transfer applications to FandM is Apr 15.

 Check the school website for more information about deadlines for specific programs or special admissions programs

 Math SAT Range